vaishakp/vaishakp.github.io/README.md

 ![CPU time Ecc0](images/CPUTimeBenchAllEcc0.png "CPU time")

-SpEC ID solver is also heavily PETSc dependant (as expected).
+SpEC ID solver is also heavily PETSc dependent (as expected).
 Optimization of PETSc may have been one of the main reasons for the improved performance.

 ![Screenshot from 2024-07-09 17-03-24](https://github.com/vaishakp/vaishakp.github.io/assets/36019754/e8b4f14f-1790-4f7e-913d-38feedd5bbec)

+Please note that the performance sampler reported in the image above was used with optimization version 1 (older glibc).

 ### Evolution